irisnet/irishub/docs/features/coinswap.md

 ## Additional information

 This module does not provide a command entry but the relevant REST interfaces, through which you can initiate the above transactions.
-Here we provide a [coinswap](https://github.com/zhiqiang-bianjie/coinswap) front-end interface.
+Here we provide a **Demo** [Coinswap](https://github.com/zhiqiang-bianjie/coinswap) front-end interface.
 See instructions for the specific usage.